Genealogy & Local History

 Access additional Haywood County images, memorabilia, and newspapers on DigitalNC.
 If you have items to submit for consideration, contact Library Director Kathy Vossler at 828-356-2504.

 Local Haywood County high school yearbooks are digitized through 1973, and are available to view online through DigitalNC.
 Physical yearbooks through the current year are available in the NC Room of the Waynesville branch.

 - Afro-American Historical and Genealogical Society Aims to preserve the history of Americans with African ancestry, this site offers free charts, forms, articles, and information about local chapters.
 There is also a helpful section on oral history, with resources, links, and how-to guides.

 - Ancestry Library The world’s largest family history resource is available for searching while in library branches.
 Search vital, census, military, and immigration records, as well as city directories, newspapers, and more.
-To access Ancestry from home, you must pay a subscription fee.
-ProQuest is offering free remote access, from outside the library, through the end of July.
+Ancestry will continue to be available from outside the library through December 31, 2021.

 - Atlas of Historical County Boundaries The boundaries of counties within the United States have changed over the centuries.
 This site shows how and when county boundaries changed to learn the correct place to look for the genealogical records to conduct your research.